preco21/destiny-macros/readme.md

 ![fit-changer-figure-1](media/fit-changer-1.png)
 ![fit-changer-figure-1](media/fit-changer-2.png)

-While this macro is running actions, it is not recommended to move your mouse.
+While this macro is running actions, it is not recommended to move mouse.

 #### Keys & Usage